Monoji77/Alcohol_Use_Ontario/README.md

 - Abstract in paper/paper.qmd was written with the help of ChatGPT.
 Refer to other/llm_usage/abstract.txt
 - Introduction in paper/paper.qmd was written with the help of ChatGPT.
 Refer to other/llm_usage/introduction.txt
 - Weaknesses in paper/paper.qmd was written with the help of ChatGPT.
 Refer to other/llm_usage/weaknesses.txt
+- Survey appendix in paper/paper.qmd was written with the help of ChatGPT.
+Refer to other/llm_usage/survey.txt